Comparative Analysis of Welfare States in Europe and Beyond

 Bernhard Ebbinghaus (MZES External Fellow, Mannheim) & J. Timo Weishaupt (U Göttingen)

-International research project funded by German Research Foundation (Deutsche Forschungsgemeinschaft) since 2016 (for three years).
+International research project funded by German Research Foundation (Deutsche Forschungsgemeinschaft) since 2016 (for three years, extended until 2020).

 For more information on this DFG-Project see MZES webpage: MZES Project A1.9